 Being based across the ditch in Central Otago, NZ, hasn’t stopped Mt Difficulty making it to every Pinot Palooza ever.
-They even came with us to Singapore and Tokyo.
-It’s no wonder, really, that Mt Difficulty made the TOP 3 in the National People’s Choice competition for 2017.
+They even came with us to Singapore and Tokyo in 2018, and came third in the National People’s Choice competition in 2017.

 Bannockburn is about an hour’s drive from Wanaka or Queenstown on New Zealand’s south island.
 There is a cellar door and restaurant on-site at the Mt Difficulty winery, so it’s well worth your time coming to visit.
 The deck, with views over Cromwell basin to Lake Dunstan is the perfect place to enjoy a Mt Difficulty platter (antipasti, salami, mussel pate, to name a few items).
 After something more substantial?
 Try the Wakanui beef fillet inside at the restaurant.